yxtay/Senior-DE-Tech-Challenge/README.md

 As a technical lead of the company, you are required to produce a system architecture diagram (Visio, PowerPoint, draw.io) depicting the end-to-end flow of the aforementioned pipeline.
 You may use any of the cloud providers (e.g. AWS, Azure, GCP) to host the environment.
 The architecture should specifically address the requirements/concerns above.

-You will need to address several key points brought by stakeholders.
+In addition, you will need to address several key points brought by stakeholders.
 These includes:
 - Securing access to the environment and its resources as the company expands
 - Security of data at rest and in transit
 - Scaling to meet user demand while keeping costs low